DaewoongKwon/test/README.md

 Create a new markdown file `explanations.md` and describe what your think are the main benefits of object oriented programming

 # 9.)
-Consider the following example function:
+Consider the following example code:

 ```Python
 def Train(run_prediction: bool = True):